 Need help urgently?

 If you feel like you, or someone you care for, might attempt suicide, or may have seriously harmed yourself, you need urgent medical help.
-Please call the crisis line which is open 24 hours a day, 365 days a year for mental health advice and support on:
+Please call the Crisis Mental Health Helpline which is open 24 hours a day, 365 days a year for mental health advice and support on:

 Refer yourself for support